Faiz-Iqbal/F20GA_Group7/Render/Readme.md

 # Part 1 - High-quality Offline Rendering of Objects

 This deliverable consists of rendered images showcasing each object, created by individual group members, alongside shared background models, lighting, materials, and overall scene setup.
 All rendered images are designed to fit a cohesive theme and style.
-Incremental work, including sketches, early models, and pre-renders, will also be documented.
+Incremental work, including sketches, early models, and pre-renders, is also documented.

 ## 1 - Chair and Wardrobe